polosanretro13/es_DBZ_Contact-master/README.md

 https://drive.google.com/drive/folders/1CbGfhf-VxPWqcYVh5HCZGCOhUHpwh0ge?usp=sharing

 Theme on Dragon Ball Z for Batocera and Retrobat.
-Some videos will be uploaded to my drive,
+If you have downloaded the cartridge media, box back for your games, these will appear in the game lists Some videos will be uploaded to my drive,
 Due to their sizes exceeding 25mo.
 The missing system videos are available here: